Monumental Ignorance — The Left’s ‘Historic Cleansing’ Campaign

 But in the latest chapter of this grotesque absurdity, returning again to whitewash the university’s historical connection to our nation’s Civil War, the student malcontents succeeded in forcing a vote by its cowardly Board of Visitors to remove bronze tablets on the Rotunda that bear the names of UVA alumni who fought and died during the War Between the States.

-Perhaps they should just raze the entire campus and go home.
+Perhaps they should just raze the entire campus, tear down UVA and go home.
 Given that UVA was founded by a slave owner, should it be left standing as a monument to Jefferson’s legacy?

 (For the record, what these angry adolescents of all ages across the nation have most in common is not a hatred of our nation’s core principles and values.
 What they hate most, what they most loathe, is themselves.
 But that is a subject for a future “Pathology of the Left” column, one that will focus on their captivity in a suspended state of arrested emotional development.)